Agent::Context

 Overview

 This gem allows you to install and manage context files from other gems.
-Gems can provide context files in a context/ directory in their root, which can contain documentation, configuration examples, migration guides, and other contextual information.
+Gems can provide context files in a context/ directory in their root, which can contain documentation, configuration examples, migration guides, and other contextual information for AI agents.

 Context